Kevin2422/jokesproject/README.md

 # Features
 - Login/Register using Bcrypt to hash passwords and store them into the database
-- Able to favorite and search for joke submissions, favorited jokes stay on your profile so you are able to keep track of the jokes you like the most
+- You are able to favorite and search for joke submissions, favorited jokes stay on their profile so they are able to keep track of the jokes you like the most
-- You can also see other user's profiles and their joke submissions and favorited jokes
+- Users can also see other users' profiles, inclusing their joke submissions and favorited jokes